univention/nubus-stack/helm/ums/README.md

 ## Uninstalling

-To uninstall the chart with the release name `portal-server`:
+To uninstall the chart with the release name `ums`:

 ```console
 helm uninstall ums